 Per the Texas Administrative Code, Title 19, Part 1, Chapter 4, Subchapter A, Rule 4.10: a "member of the student's family" is defined to be the student's spouse, child, grandchild, father, mother, brother, sister, grandmother, grandfather, aunt, uncle, nephew, niece, first cousin, step-parent, step-child, or step-sibling; a "person who is otherwise considered to have a sufficiently close relationship to the student" is defined to include any other relative within the third degree of consanguinity, plus close friends, including but not limited to roommates, housemates, classmates, or other persons identified by the student, for approval by the institution on a case-by-case basis.

-Students requesting an exception from the 6-Drop Rule for coursework withdrawn from at a prior institution must provide either a letter from that institution verifying the withdrawal was exempted from the 6-Drop Rule at that institution, or documentation as detailed above for the relevant exception reason.
+Students requesting an exception from the 6-Drop Rule for coursework withdrawn from at a prior institution must provide documentation that each such drop was, in fact, exempted from the 6-Drop Rule so those exemptions can be documented in their UT Tyler records.
+Students should be aware that many official transcripts will provide only a summary how many drops were counted by their former institution, and may not specify which individual courses were/were not counted.
+To address this, students may be required to obtain and submit a letter from that institution verifying that a specific withdrawal was exempted from the 6-Drop Rule, or documentation as detailed above for the relevant exception reason.